-Monoclonal antibodies are created in a lab to attach to targets, in this case a protein called tissue factor (TF), found on some types of cancer cells.
-The antibody “calls” the immune system to attack the cell it is attached to, resulting in the immune system killing the cell.
+Monoclonal antibodies are created in a lab to attach to targets found on some types of cancer cells.
+The antibody “calls” your immune system to attack the cell it is attached to, causing cell death.

 Tisotumab vedotin-tftv is a monoclonal antibody attached to a chemotherapy agent called monomethyl auristatin E (MMAE), which is a microtubule inhibitor.

 This medication targets a protein called tissue factor (TF).
 TF is found in normal cells and helps with the clotting process.
 Some cancer cells have too much TF on their surface, which can lead to tumor growth and spread (metastasis).
 Tisotumab vedotin-tftv attaches itself to the TF receptors on cancer cells and pushes the chemotherapy into the cell.

 Tisotumab vedotin-tftv is given by intravenous (IV, into a vein) infusion.
 The dose you receive is based on your body size and will be determined by your oncology team.